 — Cormac McCarthy, The Road

 Kingfisher farm cider in a music-free pub.
 Does it get better?
-No, we agree.
-At last we can relax, at last we can think, we agree.
-A few sips in and it feels like we’ve gone to our reward, we agree.
-We want to stay here forever.
+I ask X. At last I can relax, at last I can think.
+A few sips in and it feels like I’ve gone to my reward, I say.
+I want to stay here forever.
 Unfortunately there’s only one pub that’s music-free and only one pub that serves Kingfisher farm cider.
 Fortunately we’re in it.
 Hoo, I’d forgotten how heady this stuff is, I say.
-Lightweight, says X. What was it the publican said that time?
+What was it the publican said that time?
 I say.
-Sponsored by NASA, says X contentedly.
-Best drink ever, he says.
-An epic drink, I agree.
+Sponsored by NASA.
+Best drink ever, I say.
+An epic drink.
 And no music!
 Does it get better?
 Like mountain air.
 Crisp and flat and pure and cold and dry.
 The very distillation of applehood.
 Dewy dawns in Edenic orchards!
 Some day I’ll write an ode to Kingfisher cider, I say, some day I’ll give it the ode it deserves.
-Whatever, says X, get me another one, will you?
-OK but you won’t walk right, I say… My ears have gone weird, I say later, I can’t hear anything, what’s this stuff doing to me?
-Relax, he says, stay calm and take it steady like I told you.
-It won’t turn against you if you stay calm.

 As in all of Beckett after the great crisis of 1945-50, when he gradually realised that the ‘dark he had struggled to keep under’, as he wrote to a friend, was actually what he had to write about rather than escape from, a voice searches for the right formulation, does not find it, and gives up, but the search becomes the work.
 To read such pieces is not to enter another world but to enact a desperate movement in the inner reaches of one’s being and to find, at the end, that the enactment of failure has led not to triumph but to a quite physical sense of release.

 When will we understand?
-I ask X. There is no understanding, he says.
-We’d have to step outside of everything to understand.
-We’d have to step out of our stupidity, out of ourselves.
+I ask X. But there is no understanding, is there?
+I say We’d have to step outside of everything to understand, wouldn’t we?
+We’d have to step out of ourselves, out of our stupidity.